 A low carb diet is a great way for people with diabetes or those at risk of developing it (like those with metabolic syndrome) to manage their health.
 Staying away from refined carbohydrates in particular (like white bread, white pasta, white rice, etc.) can help you lower your triglycerides.
 Choose whole grains, legumes, and starchy vegetables instead.

 High fibre foods slow down the absorption of carbohydrates and starches, maintain steady blood sugar levels and reduce bad cholesterol (6).
 All these factors contribute to lowering triglycerides and improving heart health.

 A vegetarian diet is a healthy way to lower triglycerides since it’s very high in fiber and antioxidants which promote heart health (7).
 In fact, those who follow a vegetarian diet have been shown to have healthier lipid profiles overall compared with non-vegetarians.

 Here’s a seven-day meal plan for lowering triglycerides.

-You’ll need to eat about 1,500 calories on this week-long menu.
-You can cut more calories on some days if you like — you may drop pounds that way — but aim for an average of about 1,500 on the whole week.
+You’ll eat about 1,500 calories on this week-long menu.
+You can adjust the serving sizes to provide more calories depending on your individual needs.
 Make it a mix of carbs (whole grains), protein (non-meat as well as meat), and fat (mostly healthy).
 Also, try to include as many fresh fruits and vegetables as possible; you can freeze or can them at the end of summer for-round use.